Louis Moreau Gottschalk

-Louis Moreau Gottschalk (May 8, 1829 – December 18, 1869) was an American composer and pianist, best known as a virtuoso performer of his own romantic piano works.
+Louis Moreau Gottschalk (May 8, 1829 – December 18, 1869) was an American composer, pianist, and virtuoso performer of his own romantic piano works.
 He spent most of his working career outside the United States.

 Life and career

-Gottschalk was born in New Orleans, Louisiana, to Edward Gottschalk and Aimée Marie Bruslé.
+Louis Moreau Gottschalk was born on May 8, 1829, in New Orleans, Louisiana, to Edward Gottschalk and Aimée Marie Bruslé.
 He had six brothers and sisters, five of whom were half-siblings by his father's biracial mistress.
-His family lived for a time in a tiny cottage at Royal and Esplanade in the Vieux Carré.
-Louis later moved in with relatives at 518 Conti Street; his maternal grandmother Bruslé and his nurse Sally were both Saint Dominican Creoles.
-He was therefore exposed to a variety of musical traditions, and played the piano from an early age.
+Gottschalk's family lived for a time in a tiny cottage at Royal and Esplanade in the Vieux Carré.
+He later moved in with relatives at 518 Conti Street; his maternal grandmother Bruslé and his nurse Sally were both Saint Dominican Creoles.
+Gottschalk was therefore exposed to a variety of musical traditions and played the piano from an early age.
 He was soon recognized as a prodigy by the New Orleans bourgeois establishment, making his informal public debut in 1840 at the new St. Charles Hotel.